AdaN6/pinia-task/README.md

 getters function

 # extra
 - install Vue.js devtools extension on browswer

+# storeToRefs from Pinia

+This hook does is get all of the different State properties and Getters from a store and it creates refs out of those

+** Cannot get actions and store them as refs using storeToRefs, only can use store itself

 # short form for vue boilerplate
 (install vue vscode Snippets)